Melkeydev/go-blueprint/docs/docs/creating-project/project-init.md

 go-blueprint create
 ```

-This command will interactively guide you through the project setup process, allowing you to choose the project name, framework, and database driver.
+This command will interactively guide you through the project setup process, allowing you to choose the project name, backend, and database driver.

 ![BlueprintInteractive](../public/blueprint_1.png)